WilliamHuynh5/unsw-cse-home-computing-wsl2/README.md

 ```
 wsl --install
 ```
-5. And voila!
-To confirm your installation, you can type the following command and press **Enter**:
+5. Confirm your installation, by typing the following command and press **Enter**:
 ```
 wsl -l -v
 ```
+6. And voila!
+You can launch WSL2 by opening **Start** on Windows and searching for **Ubuntu**.
+> **Ubuntu** is the default linux distribution installed by WSL2.
+It is very beginner friendly to use and has a lot of documentation + support online.
 ## Installing WSL on older builds
 Please follow this guide [here](https://learn.microsoft.com/en-au/windows/wsl/install-manual).